Robert Eneas Lamberton: Career

-He was born in Bethlehem, Pennsylvania, and ran an unsuccessful campaign for Pennsylvania Governor in 1934.
+He was elected to the Philadelphia City Council in 1915, served as sheriff of Philadelphia County, and as a judge in the Court of Common Pleas.
+He ran an unsuccessful campaign for Pennsylvania Governor in 1934.
 He ran successfully for Philadelphia mayor in 1939 against Robert White, a Democrat, garnering 398,384 votes to White's 361,143.

-Lamberton suffered from Parkinson’s Disease and, died while recovering at his shore house in Longport, New Jersey on August 22, 1941.
-The City Council President Bernard Samuel succeeded him as mayor.
+Lamberton suffered from Parkinson's disease and died at his shore house in Longport, New Jersey on August 22, 1941.
+He was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
+City Council president Bernard Samuel succeeded him as mayor.